John P. & Nancy Scott Vinson family

 Grove township

 administration, nor is there mention of any of her children.
-He was

 living, in poor health, with one John B. Graves for the nine months prior